-Hello everyone!
 The last article I posted taught you how to make yourself a nice new pair of leggings, and believe it or not, this project is even easier.
-In fact, I would venture to say that making your own pencil skirt out of a stretch fabric can be done in 20 or 30 minutes.
+In fact, I would venture to say that to make your own stretchy pencil skirt will require no more than 20 or 30 minutes.
 And the nice part about it is that there is no zipper required!
 Ready to get started?

 Things you’ll need:

 3. Fabric chalk (or a piece of soap)